Sales Market

 Lisbon city has 24 parishes.
 Lapa and Restelo are traditionally the wealthiest neighbourhoods in Lisbon city, with an image of great prestige and “social status”.
 Chiado, Príncipe Real and Avenida da Liberdade gained importance with their landscape views and glamorous buildings, and are highly sought after by foreign buyers, becoming the most expensive areas in the city.

 The number of new houses concluded per year in Lisbon decreased, from an historical maximum of 2,900 in 2003 to only around 47 units in 2016.
 The recovery of the residential construction sector initiated in 2014 however, was mainly focused on renovation and refurbishment projects - usually small scale - in the city centre.
-Nevertheless, new houses in Lisbon have been increasing since 2019 and registered a boost in 2021, when the number of completed dwellings in new construction more than doubled to 502 homes.
+Nevertheless, new houses in Lisbon have been increasing since 2019 and registered a boost in 2021 when the number of completed dwellings in new construction more than doubled to 502 homes.

 Effectively, there is a general scarcity of supply targeting the national demand due to unaffordable prices, house size and locations, driving demand to the outskirts of the city and nearby councils.

 It is therefore not surprising that prices have more than doubled over the past six years.
-Despite the pandemic, median sales price in the city for new houses increased 11% in the last three years achieving 4,715€/sqm in 2021.
-In 2022, median sales prices for new houses continue on the rise with a 16%, 20% and 13% in the first, second and third quarters of the year, respectively.
-In the third quarter of 2022, the median sales price of new transactions in the past 12 months stood at € 5,220/sqm.
+Despite the pandemic, median sales price in the city for new houses increased 11% in three years, achieving 4,715€/sqm in 2021.
+In 2022, median sales prices for new houses raised 8%, with the median sales price of new transactions in the past 12 months standing at €4,022/sq m.

 PORTO RESIDENTIAL MARKET